liquidctl/liquidtux/README.md

+# liquidtux

-# Linux kernel hwmon drivers for AIO liquid coolers and other devices
+_Linux kernel hwmon drivers for AIO liquid coolers and other devices_

 The goal of this project is to offer hwmon drivers for closed-loop liquid coolers and other devices supported by [liquidctl], making their sensor data